What to Do on a Layover in Beijing

 I cleared immigration really quickly by using the '72 hour visa-free' line which consisted of about 3 other people -it's on the far left, don't get caught in the other line!
 My luggage was checked right through so all I had with me was a small backpack.
 I quickly got some cash out and was on my way into the city.

 Everything is incredibly well signposted in English and there are even English announcements on all the trains and subways (apparently this is since the Olympics).
-So I had no trouble finding my way into the city centre and to my first destination: Tiananmen Square and The Forbidden City.
+So I had no trouble finding my way into the city centre and to my first destination.

 The huge structures which house the Museum of China and the Mausoleum of Mao Zedong reminded me a lot of Russia.
 The square itself is a huge concrete area with a lot of people taking selfies.
 The North side of the square leads to The Forbidden City so it made sense just to continue walking.
 I passed through several royal-looking gates which were pretty impressive but at one point it became necessary to buy a ticket to go further.